danilomsousa/hotelAPI_altenTest/README.md

 # Definition
 This project is a RestAPI and was developed using .net 6.0, its using EF to save the reservation information on SQLite database.
 Implements the CRUD methos on the BookingController class.
+The docker was implemented to provide a cloud container to achieve the requirement: quality of service must be 99.99 to 100% => no downtime
+RestAPI can be call on: https://danilosousahotelapi.azurewebsites.net/booking

 # Run
-After run, the solution can be tested using Swagger interface on https://localhost:5001/swagger/index.html.
+Running locally the solution can be tested using Swagger interface on https://localhost:5001/swagger/index.html.